– Updated 2025 –

 How to watch the rugby Six Nations?

-Six Nations fixtures will be shown on the BBC and ITV.
+Six Nations fixtures will be shown on the BBC and ITV1.
 Live streams are available for free at BBC iPlayer or ITVX.
-Clubs should look to show these games, advertise on signs ahead of time to hopefully get a few extra customers.
+However the best environment to watch the six nations is at your local sports and social club.

 Which teams to look out for?